 Quality sleep helps us way more than some people give it credit.
 With more sleep in your life, you can improve your overall mood and energy levels, achieve stronger focus, and lower your risk for serious health issues.
 Without adequate sleep, your sex life (among other things) might suffer.
-Sleep disorders like sleep apnea and insomnia have been connected to sexual dysfunction, and research shows that sleep deprivation has been associated with reduced sexual desire and arousal in people with vaginas.
+Sleep disorders like sleep apnea and insomnia have been connected to sexual dysfunction, and research shows that sleep deprivation has been associated with reduced sexual desire22 and arousal in people with vaginas.

 Build intimacy in your relationships.

 Experiencing a lull in sexual desire and frequency at various points of a relationship is normal.
 However, you don't have to stay in that place.
 Focusing on improving, and sometimes rediscovering, your connection to each other can boost both your sex drives.